 Licence applications can be lodged:

-Once you lodge an application with Fair Trading:
+Once you lodge an application, Fair Trading will:

-Please note it may take some time to process your application.
-If it is approved, you will receive a letter advising when to collect your licence card from your nominated Roads and Maritime Services (RMS) registry or Service NSW Centre.
+Please note that it may take some time for the security determination to be completed.
+Fair Trading cannot determine an application until notified of the outcome of the security determination.
+If your application is approved, you will receive a letter advising you when you can collect your licence card from your nominated Roads and Maritime Services (RMS) registry or Service NSW Centre.
 You must provide identity documents acceptable to RMS when collecting your licence.